Ask a Professor: The Fight for Full Practice Authority by Pennsylvania’s NPs

 Find NP Schools

-As the Baby Boomers begin to retire, the nation is experiencing a primary care crisis.
+As the Baby Boomers retire, the nation is experiencing a primary care crisis.
 More patients need more services than ever before, and medical schools cannot graduate enough primary care physicians to meet the growing demand.
 Those who suffer the worst from the primary care crisis are seniors, veterans, and residents of rural areas.
-In Pennsylvania, the state’s 15,000-plus nurse practitioners (NPs) could be part of the solution.
+In Pennsylvania, the state’s 10,000-plus nurse practitioners (NPs), already a vital resource in providing healthcare services, could be part of the solution.

-An estimated 22 percent of Pennsylvanians live in an area or population group that lacks adequate primary care access, while over half of all NPs are trained in primary care.
+Approximately half a million Pennsylvanians live in areas that lack adequate access to primary care, while over half of all NPs are trained in primary care (KFF 2025).
 These NPs can also provide cost savings that are competitive with MD practice.
 Their services are desperately needed in Pennsylvania’s rural and underserved areas.
+Unfortunately, antiquated laws prevent Pennsylvania’s NPs from practicing to the full extent of their training and education.

-Ann Lawrence O’Sullivan, PhD, FAAN, CRNP, is the Dr. Hildegarde Reynolds Endowed Term Professor of Primary Care Nursing at the University of Pennsylvania School of Nursing, where she has also served as the director of both the Family Nurse Practitioner Program and the Pediatric Nurse Practitioner Program.
+Dr. Ann Lawrence O’Sullivan was the Dr. Hildegarde Reynolds Endowed Term Professor of Primary Care Nursing at the University of Pennsylvania School of Nursing, where she also served as the director of both the family nurse practitioner program and the pediatric nurse practitioner program.

 How NPs in Pennsylvania Can Alleviate Healthcare Service Shortages